Active listening: the basics

 With active listening, you don’t have to talk too much.
 It can take the pressure off you to come up with answers and solve problems.
-Active listening can make it more likely that your child will seek your views.
+Active listening can also make it more likely that your child will ask you what you think.

-Talking to you is good for your child’s thinking processes too, and can help him to clarify his thoughts.
+Talking to you is good for your child’s thinking processes too.
+It can help him to think more clearly.